August 10, 2026 By Devanny Haley

 7. Multipurpose loans

 SBA loans may be used for any combination of the purposes we’ve already discussed.
-For example, if you need to hire new staff members while investing in new equipment, you can use one loan for multiple purposes.
+For example, if you need to hire new staff members because you are purchasing new equipment, you may be able to use one loan for multiple purposes.

 What can’t an SBA loan be used for?